BandWitch Reference manual

 class bandwitch.ClonesObservations.ClonesObservations(clones, constructs_records, partial_cutters=())[source]

-All useful informations for a collection of clones to be validated.
+All useful information for a collection of clones to be validated.

-Either a list of Clones (each with a unique name) or a dictionnary {name: Clone}.
+• clones (list or dict) – Either a list of Clones (each with a unique name) or a dictionary {name: Clone}.

-A dictionnary {construct_name: biopython_record} indicating the sequence of the different constructs.
+• constructs_records (dict) – A dictionary {construct_name: biopython_record} indicating the sequence of the different constructs.
 For each construct, set the attribute construct.linear = False if the construct is circular.

 get_clone_digestion_bands(clone, construct_id=None)[source]